To All Atlantic Charter Partners and Customers:

 Due to COVID -19 many businesses have made alterations to their standard operating practices that have involved layoffs, remote work, furloughs or a combination of the above.

-In the spirit of DOI Bulletin 2005, Atlantic Charter will be making payroll adjustments that are reflective of the new or alternative duties your clients have adopted.
+In the spirit of DOI Bulletin 2005, Atlantic Charter will be making payroll adjustments that are reflective of the new or alternative duties employers have adopted.
 These adjustments will all take place during premium audits.
-Therefore, it will be necessary for your clients to prepare for these audits and they will be required to provide the following:
+Therefore, it will be necessary for employers to prepare for these audits and they will be required to provide the following:

 Furloughed and Reassigned Employees: